-As Accounting Officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the Internal Auditor; - the work of the external Auditors; - the financial management and governance self-assessment process; and - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.
+- The work of the Internal Auditor; - The work of the external Auditor; - The financial management and governance self-assessment process or the School resource management self-assessment tool; and - The work of the Executive Managers within the Trust who have responsibility for the development and maintenance of the internal control framework.